MichaelWakahe/SQL/PostgreSQL/PostgreSQL Tutorial/README.md

 # Project Title

-These are SQL samples on PostgreSQL v9.6.
+These are SQL samples tested on PostgreSQL 11.4.
 They are derived from [PostgreSQL Tutorial](http://www.postgresqltutorial.com)

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites

+Ensure that you have [Docker](https://www.docker.com) installed on your local machine.

 You need to load up the [sample database](http://www.postgresqltutorial.com/postgresql-sample-database) offered in PostgreSQL Tutorial.